-The Chairman took up the agenda item no.2 for the adoption of audited financial statements of the Company for the year ended June 30, 2017 along with report of the Board of Directors and Auditors of the Company.
+The Chairman took up agenda item no.2 for adoption of audited financial statements of the Company for the year ended June 30, 2016 along with report of the Board of Directors and Auditors of the Company.
+Based on the request from Chairman, the Chief Financial Officer briefed key highlights on the financial statements of the Company.

-Mr. Gary Callaghan proposed the motion which was seconded by Mr. Hari Raj Naicker and the same was put to vote by a show of hands and was approved nem con.
+Mr. Maganlal Mohanlal proposed the motion to adopt the audited financial statements which was seconded by Mr. Mahendra Pal Singh.
+The motion was put to vote by a show of hands and was approved nem con.

-9. TO APPOINT MR. PRAMESH SHARMA AS A DIRECTOR, WHO RETIRES BY ROTATION AND BEING ELIGIBLE IN ACCORDANCE WITH ARTICLE 100 OF ARTICLES OF ASSOCIATION OF THE COMPANY, OFFERS HIMSELF FOR REAPPOINTMENT.
+9. TO APPOINT MR. GARY CALLAGHAN AS A DIRECTOR, WHO RETIRES BY ROTATION AND BEING ELIGIBLE IN ACCORDANCE WITH ARTICLE 100 OF ARTICLES OF ASSOCIATION OF THE COMPANY, OFFERS HIMSELF FOR REAPPOINTMENT.

-Mr. Gary Callaghan proposed the motion for Item 3 in the Notice, which was seconded by Mr. Maganlal Mohanlal and thereafter the motion was put to vote.
+Mr. Maganlal Mohanlal proposed the motion for Item 3 (a) in the Notice, which was seconded by Mr. Anuj Patel and thereafter the motion was put to vote.

-By a show of hands, the meeting approved the motion and elected Mr. Pramesh Sharma as a Director of the company without any objection
+By a show of hands, the Members approved the motion and elected Mr. Gary Callaghan as a Director of the Company without any objection.